Skip to main content Skip to main navigation Skip to footer content

 December 21, 2023

 To address disparities in testing, vaccine uptake, COVID-19 cases, and chronic disease management within Fresno and surrounding regions, the Advancing Health Literacy (AHL) program was developed.
-Focus groups and interviews with AHL CHW's highlighted key findings about their workload experiences, systemic barriers facing Fresno residents and reinforce that in order to achieve equity in Fresno, progress must be made via policy change, investment in infrastructure, and sustainable CHW interventions.
+Focus groups and interviews with AHL CHW's highlighted key findings about their workload experiences, systemic barriers facing Fresno residents and reinforce that in order to achieve equity in Fresno, it would be done via policy change, investment in infrastructure, and sustainable CHW interventions.

 Weekly Resources Call